ENVIRE-JPIAMR/.github/profile/README.md

-# ENVIRE WP 3
+# ENVIRE-JPIAMR
-Research Consortium ENVIRE: Interventions to control the dynamics of antimicrobial resistance from chickens through the environment
+This directory contains different repositories for the WP 3 of the project.

 ## Directory setup
-This parent directory needs to be initialized with two elements:
+This parent directory needs to be initialized with:
 - `here` package preinstalled
 - an empty file with extension `.here`
 - a script `init.R` consisting